top of page

 Cycling Through

-Watching these individuals made it clear that addiction wasn’t just about the substances.
-It was a complex mix of mental health, trauma, and social environment.
-The temporary relief from substances often came with big consequences, making their struggles even harder.
-Relationships fell apart, job opportunities disappeared, and self-esteem took a hit, creating a vicious cycle that was tough to break.
+It became obvious that addiction wasn't just about the substances; it was tangled up with mental health, trauma, and social factors.
+The short-term relief from substances came with big consequences, making their struggles even tougher.

 ### The Cycle of Addiction